 Q13/Q13b.
 And when you request support from the code administrator in relation to the how satisfied or dissatisfied are you with the support you receive?
-Base: All responses for those involved with code (number of respondents in brackets) (results in %)
+Base: All responses for those involved with code (in brackets) (%)

 Perceptions of information provision